qbait/MessageBar/README.md

 Credits
 =======

- * Roman Nurik for creating the [example][1] this library is based on.
+ * SimonVT for creating the [library][1] this library is based on.

 License
 =======

-    Copyright 2012 Simon Vig Therkildsen
+    Copyright 2013 Jakub Szwiec

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.